 UnrealBuildTool.exe UE4Client Win32 Debug -WaitMutex -FromMsBuild -StaticAnalyzer=PVSStudio -DEPLOY

-To enable the analysis when running a build from Visual Studio, open the project properties by going to Properties-> Configuration Properties-> NMake and add the -StaticAnalyzer=PVSStudio flag to the options for project's build and rebuild commands (Build Command Line/Rebuild All Command Line)
+To enable the analysis when running from Visual Studio, open the project properties by going to Properties-> Configuration Properties-> NMake and add the -StaticAnalyzer=PVSStudio flag to the options for project's build and rebuild commands (Build Command Line/Rebuild All Command Line)

 The path to the file with the results of the analysis will be displayed in the Output (Build) window of Visual Studio (or stdout if you've run the Unreal Build Tool manually from the command line).
 This analysis results file has a "unparsed" format - you can open it from the IDE by 'PVS-Studio|Open/Save|Open Analysis Report' command, selecting the 'unparsed output' file type, or you can convert this results file by using the PlogConverter utility, as described in the section above for the XML log.